sumup-oss/circuit-ui/.changeset/shiny-rules-enjoy.md

 '@sumup/circuit-ui': patch
 ---

-Updated the NotificationFullscreen body prop to accept the ReactNode and removed the outer spacing in wrapper styles.
+Updated the NotificationFullscreen `body` prop to accept a `ReactNode` and removed the external spacing.